johnmackintosh/johnmackintosh.github.io/_posts/2020-10-18-rockthemes.md

 I'm a big fan of github actions once they are up and running.

 I will blog more about this, hopefully, but in the meantime, please check out the veritable cornucopia of visual delights^^ over on [rockthemes](https://johnmackintosh.com/rockthemes/)

+If you use it, let me know :)
+Thanks

 ^ I am